joaquin40/Convolutional-neural-network/README.md

 #### Convolutional Neural Network Data Augmentation

-For the CNN data augmentation model the overall accuracy is about 0.475 with a 95% CI between 0.4654 and  0.485 in classifying the 100 classes .
+For the CNN data augmentation model, the overall accuracy is about 0.475 with a 95% CI between 0.4654 and  0.485 in classifying the 100 classes .

 The figure below show the training and validation accuracy and loss function and the prediction and reference for the first 9 classes CNN model with data augmentation.